Display git log

 Show last git commit

-this also show last git commit with change file list
+git show --summraythis will show commit messagegit show --statthis also show last git commit with change file list

 squashing

-means combine couple of commits.
+squash means combine couple of commits.
 Let you commit 5 commits to implement a feature but some of the commit

-.
+was only for typo.
 If you are thinking that all your code should be in one commit.
-Using squash
+Using squash you can do it.

 Let your feature branch name is ‘foo-feature’ and your base branch name is ‘master’